|Accessories||Flea, Ticks & Wormers||Medicines||Treats||Wellness Food|

 Alternative worming methods

-- Crushing the worming tablet and mixing into strong smelling food
+Crushing the worming tablet and mixing into strong smelling food, eg fish-flavoured wet food

-- Disguise the medicine in a treat such as Feline Tab pockets
+Disguise the medicine in a treat such as a small piece of meat

 Kittens should be trained from an early age to be comfortable with swallowing tablets.
-Training can be achieved by using vitamin tablets embedded in cat treats or specific treats designed to aid in the administration of tablets such as Feline Tab pockets.
+Training can be achieved by using vitamin tablets.